tobya/DocTo/pages/all/ConvertXLSToFileXPS.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Microsoft XPS Format? " }
+    "title" : "How do I Convert a Microsoft Excel Spreadsheet to a XPS?  " }

-Microsoft XPS Format
+How do I Convert a Microsoft Excel Spreadsheet to a XPS?
 ==

 How do I Convert a Microsoft Excel Spreadsheet to a Microsoft XPS Format (XPS)?